Alex-C-EE/PowerServo-AE/readme.md

 _**Really** open to contributors._

-_If time allows I will also make a stacked low-power version specifially for MicroDCs_
+_If time allows I will also make a stacked low-power version specifically for MicroDCs_

 **PowerServo AE**